-We know that the first people on Earth came from Africa.
+Africa.
 Some think that humans may have emerged from southern Africa.
-The history of human settlement in southern Africa is long, complex and only partly understood.
+The history of human BCE they had reached the southern Cape coast. settlement in southern Africa is long, complex and During the next few hundred years the Tswana, only partly understood.
 Patterns of migration happen over many thousands of years.
-The land and climate have also changed over time.
+The land and climate and Shangaan societies emerged.
+Northern Nguni have also changed over time.